Madina Community

 Board of Directors

-Dr. Ahmad Sultan, Ph.D. - President and Trustee
+Dr. Ahmad Sultan, Ph.D. -The Founder, President and Trustee

 Ahmad Sultan holds a Ph.D. in Electrical and Computer Engineering from The University of Manitoba, Canada.
 He is the Founder and President of Celenium Corporation, a consulting company offering frontend systems architecture and engineering in next generation wireless communication technologies to help companies’ mange infrastructure modernization and in applications to Smart Societies.
 He worked as Network Systems Architect at Call One, Senior Electrical Engineer at Chicago Bridge and Iron (CBI), and a former Member of Technical Staff at Lucent Technologies.
 Dr. Sultan is the Founder and Executive Director of the MADINA COMMUNITY, the American Youth Movement (AYM), the Midwest Islamic Scouting Council (MISC), the Muslim American News Network (MANN), and Scout Troop 99 serving in the Muslim community in Chicago.